If you know, you know.

 When, Where & How

-Everything you need to know to get here and get settled.
+Everything you need to know to get here, get settled, and know what you're chipping in for.

 📅 When